nathanathan/Interview/Roadmap.md

 Webpages might be the best for designing interview with structured input.
 The data in `<form>` submissions could be attached to the page's log item, or maybe the Session model.

+Interview Design flow:
+Key informants -> focus groups -> pilot

+The ability to add new themes to choose from as the study progresses may be useful.

+Adding questions might cause methodological problems.

 Add annotation types:
 -----------------
 One challenge is to determine the right amount of annotation during the interview such that it does not become a distraction, but still does a lot to reduce the amount of review required afterwards.